 In the morning, have breakfast and then check out of the hotel before heading back on the road.
 We will make our way back to Reykjavík, but we will take you off the beaten path by driving along the scenic F-road known as Fjallabaksleið nyrðri.
 Our first stop of the day is at Eldgjá Canyon, which is part of the same volcanic system as Katla Volcano.
 It is the largest volcanic canyon in the world – about 40 km long, 600 meters wide and 270 meters deep.
 We will hike in the canyon and explore Ófærufoss Waterfall.
 From Eldgjá, we continue to Landmannalaugar, a pearl of the highlands.
 In Landmannalaugar, you have the opportunity to explore the lava field Laugahraun, hike to the colorful mountain Brennisteinsalda and/or swim in a natural geothermal pool.
 After spending about two hours in Landmannalaugar, we will return to Reykjavík before nightfall.
 Before reaching Reykjavík, we make a short stop at Hjálparfoss Waterfall, located in the Þjórsárdalur Valley.
 When you are back in Reykjavík in the evening, you will be dropped off at your preferred location.

-Pick-up Information: Pick up is at 8:00 a.m. from your hotel or a nearby meeting point in Reykjavík.
+Pick-up Information: Pick-up is at 7:30 a.m. from your hotel or a nearby meeting point in Reykjavík.
 Picking everyone up can take up to 30 minutes, your patience is much appreciated.
 Available pick-up points: pick-up list.

-Remember to bring: Warm outdoor clothing including layers, thermal underwear (top and bottom), a waterproof jacket and pants, headwear, scarves, gloves, swimsuit and towel.
+Remember to bring: Warm outdoor clothing including layers, thermal underwear (top and bottom), a waterproof jacket and pants, headwear, scarves, gloves, a swimsuit and a towel.